 That connection which keeps tradition part of every day life in the twenty first century is lived out every day in the Hebrides.
 It is especially celebrated during the Hebridean Celtic Festival each year.

-The festival is marking its fifteenth anniversary this year.
+The festival is marking its fifteenth anniversary this year (2010).
 Through those years it has become an internationally respected event in the world music calendar.
 It is also a time for those with ties to the Hebrides to come home.
 Because of their political and economic history, these small islands have a huge and far flung diaspora, with especially close ties to Cape Breton in Canada.
 Hebridean people settled as well in Australia, New Zealand, Ontario, Quebec, and western Canada, as well as other parts of the United Kingdom, Ireland, and the United States.
-Another connector is that he western isles are one of the few places where Scottish Gaelic is still common in daily use, and Scottish Gaelic in song and speech is very much present at the festival.
+Another connector is that the Western Isles is one of the few places where Scottish Gaelic is still common in daily use, and Scottish Gaelic in song and speech is very much present at the festival.

 New visitors or home comers, those who attend HebCeltFest, as it’s known for short, will have chances to to experience high energy concerts under the Big Blue Tent on Lews Castle grounds, quieter shows at An Lanntair Arts Center, a relaxing vibe at the after hours festival club, and other events from Gaelic language taster courses to family concerts to street dances to games of shinty that are part of the festival time.
 These events take place in Stornoway on Lewis, the main town of the isles, and this year there are concerts on Harris and in the northern part of Lewis as well.
 Sail Hebrides and the Lewis Highland Games are taking place around the same time “so if you fancy a trip in a boat or tossing the caber then check them out!”
 MacLennan says, pointing out too that there is much natural beauty of the isles to be explored through your own rambles as well.